Sikh medicine practitioner shot dead in Peshawar | Law-Order

 Police team rushed to the site and encircled the area to nab the culprits.
 The reason behind the murder was not ascertained yet.

-Singh, a well-known figure in the Sikh community of Peshawar, was running his clinic ‘Dharmandar Pharmacy’ on Charsadda Road.
+Singh, a well-known figure in the Sikh community, was running his clinic ‘Dharmandar Pharmacy’ on Charsadda Road in Peshawar, the capital of Khyber Pakhtunkhwa province.
+He had been living in the city for the past 20 years.

 About 15,000 Sikhs live in Peshawar, mostly in the Jogan Shah neighborhood of the provincial capital.
 Most of the Sikh community members in Peshawar are involved in business, while some also run pharmacies.